One-loop tunnelling-induced energetics: Conclusion

 \section{Conclusion}

 We generalised the results of \cite{AT} and \cite{ACP} by taking into account one-loop corrections in the semi-classical approximation for the partition function.
-The one-loop qualitative behaviour of a scalar field undergoing tunnelling confirms the "tree-level" results, where fluctuation factors are ignored.
+A consistent renormalisation of the model requires to redefine parameters before implementing the Legendre transform, which is specific to the presence of several saddle points.
+Our results show that the present NEC violation mechanism is stable under quantum fluctuations, and is a fundamental feature due to the structure of the partition function, independently of the accuracy of the latter.

 The next steps we plan to make include:\\ {\it (i)} Large volume $L^4$: although tunnelling is suppressed, if one waits a long enough (real) time for the equilibrium to be reached, the present mechanism should hold.
-In this case one should take into account additional saddle points for a non-vanishing source though, in the form of bubbles with different vacuua \cite{CC};\\ {\it(ii)} Curved spacetime: the $O(4)$ symmetry between space time coordinates is not valid if one focuses on a Friedman-Lemaitre-Robertson-Walker metric for example, and the finite-temperature study \cite{AP2} needs to be extended beyond flat spacetime.
+In this case one should take into account additional saddle points for a non-vanishing source though, in the form of bubbles with different vacuua \cite{CC}.
+Among the next studies is to evaluate the contribution of the NEC violation effect described here to Dark Energy.\\ {\it(ii)} Curved spacetime: the $O(4)$ symmetry between space time coordinates is not valid if one focuses on a Friedman-Lemaitre-Robertson-Walker metric for example, and the finite-temperature study \cite{AP2} needs to be extended beyond flat spacetime.
 An appropriate causal quantisation volume should be defined, as well as a comparison between the tunnelling rate and the spacetime expansion rate.
 One should also include the non-extensive feature of the effective action in the energy-momentum tensor of the fluid to be coupled to (classical) gravity;\\ {\it(iii)} Real-time tunnelling: ideally these studies should be done in a Minkowski (or Lorentzian) metric.
 Tunnelling in real time is more involved though (see \cite{Ai} for a review), but it would allow to go beyond equilibrium field theory, which could be game-changing to study the Early Universe.